About Your Full Move Out – An Clachan and John Orr Tower

 – Thoroughly clean the unit so it is ready for occupancy

-Failure to provide vacant possession will result in holdover charges of $50 plus $20 for each hour late, rent for each day holding over, any legal costs incurred, any displacement costs to the incoming tenant, cleaning charges, in addition to any costs incurred for removal of furniture, personal belongings and other miscellaneous items left in the unit, including items that are to be sold or given away to friends, roommates, incoming tenants, etc.
+Failure to provide vacant possession will result in holdover charges of $50 plus $20 for each hour late, lock change/key charges, rent for each day holding over, any legal costs incurred, any displacement costs to the incoming tenant, cleaning charges, in addition to any costs incurred for removal of furniture, personal belongings and other miscellaneous items left in the unit, including items that are to be sold or given away to friends, roommates, incoming tenants, etc.

 Expectation for Key Return